 - NFC Mode: Physical cards, NFC-enabled mobile phones, and analog cards for electronic bracelets are supported.
 Doors are unlocked after a card swipe and a successful identity verification.

 - Hand Wave Mode: Doors are unlocked after waving your hand near the UA Lite reader.
 Since this mode does not require identity verification, it is recommended for installations within your premises.

-- (currently UA-Pro only) PIN code: Doors can be unlocked by PIN codes assigned to specific users.
+- PIN code (currently UA-Pro only): Doors can be unlocked by PIN codes assigned to specific users.
 For more information, see UniFi Access - Assign, use, and manage PIN codes.

 In the future, your UA system will be able to unlock doors via the intercom and mobile app.